Flying Inventions With Colour. With Pat Hanly, 1990

 Her most recent film is Helen, which showed on TV3 in October 2013.
 Helen was co-directed and co-produced by Claudia with Dan Salmon for Mediaworks, with funding from New Zealand on Air.
 It screened on TV3 in 2013 and 2014, and was featured in the Documentary Edge Film Festival, 2014.

 In October 2015 Claudia and Dan Salmon published Helen Clark - Inside Stories.
 Auckland University Press.

 Inspired by the experience of working with glass Claudia Pond Eyley continues to paint using acrylic Perspex as a base, as evidenced in the exhibitions “Anima Mundi” in 2003 and “Radiance” in 2006.

-Claudia was the Artist in Residence at Auckland Botanic Gardens, 2015
+Claudia was the Artist in Residence at Auckland Botanic Gardens in 2014 and 2015.

 She lives in Mount Eden, Auckland, New Zealand.